jcollard/VibeDC/GDD/FirstPersonView/AreaMap/EventSystemImplementation_Part1_CoreSystem.md

   - "State Management" - Immutable updates, const object pattern
   - "TypeScript Patterns" - Const objects instead of enums
   - "Performance Patterns" - Caching, object pooling
+  - "Common Pitfalls" - Avoid documented anti-patterns
 - ✅ Understand that this part does NOT integrate with the game yet

+## Key Guidelines for This Implementation

+**From GeneralGuidelines.md, this implementation follows:**

+1. **TypeScript Patterns** (Lines 1714-1766)
+   - Use const objects with `as const` instead of enums (EventTrigger)
+   - Extract type with `typeof Object[keyof typeof Object]`
+   - Provide type guards for runtime validation

+2. **State Management** (Lines 228-352)
+   - Always return NEW state objects (immutable pattern)
+   - Use spread operator: `{ ...state, field: newValue }`
+   - Never mutate existing state in actions or processors

+3. **WeakMap for Object Mapping** (Lines 552-620, 621-695)
+   - Not needed in Part 1 (no animations yet)
+   - Will be relevant in Part 2 for event tracking

+4. **Immutable State Updates** (Lines 332-352)
+   - Critical for all action implementations
+   - Ensures React/game engine change detection works
+   - Prevents subtle bugs from mutation

 ---